airborne-dad/AirlineTraining/_posts/notes/LOE.md

 - Don’t over-delegate—trust your training.
 - Validate weather and approach suitability yourself.
 - Maintain composure under pressure—especially during go-arounds.
-- Use CRM effectively; good job collaborating with the captain.
+- Use CRM effectively; work with the captain.
 - Finish strong—flows and post-flight comms were solid.

 ---

-> “Fly the plane, brief the threats, trust your tools, and breathe.”
+> “Fly the plane, brief the threats, trust your tools (don't trust AP too much), and breathe.”